ftmbotzx/multiuses/replit.md

 - ✓ Cleared admin cache system to ensure immediate recognition of new admins
 - ✓ Fixed missing command handlers for `/redeem`, `/myplan`, `/refer`, `/refstats`, and `/credits`
 - ✓ All premium and referral commands now work both as direct commands and inline buttons
+- ✓ Fixed database type issues in referral stats and user search functions
+- ✓ Replaced "logo watermark" with "remove watermark" functionality using delogo filter
+- ✓ Added new admin test command `/admintest` for quick verification
-- ✓ All 131 plugins loaded successfully after fixes
+- ✓ All 131 plugins loaded successfully after comprehensive fixes

 ## System Architecture